pvishu22/Item-Project-Code/README.md

 3. SQL Script (SQL Script for database and test cases)
 4. WebApplication1 (WEB API Project and Unit Test Case Project)

-Note : SQL Script and Screenshot Folder is also in Angular Project GitHub Link

 Database Deployment Steps